jiahecui/SenAOReFoc/paper/paper.md

 # Summary

-SenAOReFoc is a closed-loop sensorbased adaptive optics (AO) and remote focusing control software that works with a deformable mirror (DM) and a Shack-Hartmann wavefront sensor (SHWS).
+SenAOReFoc is a closed-loop sensor-based adaptive optics (AO) and remote-focusing control software that works with a deformable mirror (DM) and a Shack-Hartmann wavefront sensor (SHWS).
 It provides a user-friendly graphic user interface (GUI) with modular widget arrangements and clear labelling to help the user navigate through different software functionalities.
 Interactive messages are also displayed from the GUI for user guidance.

-SenAOReFoc consists of 5 main units, the SHWS initialisation and DM calibration unit, the Zernike aberration input unit, the AO control and data collection unit, the miscellaneous control unit, and the remote focusing unit, as shown in \autoref{fig:gui}.
-The software can be ran in either 'debug mode' to perform functionality tests without connected hardware (DM and SHWS), or 'standard mode' on a well-aligned optical sectioning microscope (confocal, multiphoton, etc.).
+SenAOReFoc consists of five main units: the SHWS initialisation and DM calibration unit, the Zernike aberration input unit, the AO control and data collection unit, the miscellaneous control unit, and the remote focusing unit, as shown in \autoref{fig:gui}.
+The software can be run in either 'debug mode' to perform functionality tests without connected hardware (DM and SHWS), or 'standard mode' on a well-aligned optical sectioning microscope (confocal, multiphoton, etc.).
 User controllable system parameters can be freely accessed and modified